-The IRS Security Summit's new requirements apply to all professional tax products across the industry, including TaxAct Professional's solutions.
+The IRS Security Summit’s new requirements apply to all professional tax products across the industry, including TaxAct Professional Edition solutions.

-In order to comply with these requirements designed to protect your and your clients' data, TaxAct Professional will employ all of the following security and multi-authentication measures for the 2016 tax season.
-(TaxAct implemented some of these last tax season but they were optional or slightly different.)
+In order to comply with these requirements designed to protect your and your clients’ data, TaxAct Professional will employ all of the following security and multi-authentication measures for the 2018 tax season.

 - Stronger account passwords – Your TaxAct Account password will expire every 90 days.
 We will send you a reminder email several days before your password expires.